Getty Images/iStockphoto

 • Public information is anything your organization is willing to disclose to the general public, such as product literature, data shared on your public website and released financial statements.

-As you get started with your classification program, you'll get the most return on your investment of time by focusing your work on highly sensitive information.
-Work with security and functional experts to determine the most critical pieces of information that your organization handles and identify where they are stored, processed and transmitted.
-That will get you off to a great start.
+As you get started with your classification program, you get the most return on your investment of time by focusing your work on highly sensitive information.
+Work with security and functional experts to determine the most critical pieces of information your organization handles and identify where they are stored, processed and transmitted.
+That gets you off to a great start.

 Step 3.
 Evaluate existing controls

-Once you've gathered all this information, you may use it to assess the vulnerabilities that show up on your reports.
-Once you have it all consolidated in one place, perform the accompanying simple calculation for each vulnerability that exists on a system.
+Once you've gathered all this information, use it to assess the vulnerabilities that show up on your reports.
+Once you have it all consolidated in one place, perform the simple calculation in Figure 2 for each vulnerability that exists on a system.

 There are many ways to customize a network security vulnerabilities prioritization system for an organization.
 Regardless of the tweaks you make, an effective vulnerability management program based on risk-based prioritization decisions is a must for any organization looking to reduce IT security risk.
 Simplifying the process used to perform vulnerability risk analysis makes it much easier to begin and sustain such a program.